DraconicVision/Git-Documentation/README.md

 ### Git Checkout
 **Source**: *https://www.youtube.com/watch?v=g8UgXgqEJXs&list=PLnTRniWXnjf_abqo7qnrPsqo148VRYxjv&index=6*

-If you have modified a file since your last commit and you only want to undo the modifications to that file rather than reseting the entire branch you can first do
+If you have modified a file since your last commit and you only want to undo the modifications to that file rather than resetting the entire branch you can first do
 > git status

-Check that you have not commited or staged the file you want to revert to the state it was in at the last commit and do
+Check that you have not committed or staged the file you want to revert to the state it was in at the last commit and do
 > git checkout <!--FileName-->.<!--FileExtension-->

 For example you could do
 > git checkout index.html

 To just revert index.html and nothing else.
 I recommend this over git reset --hard in almost all situations.

+***
+## Git Stash

+In the event you are working on something and you have to direct your attention to another part of the project before you could finish the work you are already working on git stash can be useful.
+To stash your changes since your last commit do
+> git add .
+> git status
+> git stash

+Remember to check that you haven't staged anything you don't want to stage

 ***